-Newcrest has operations and conducts business in multiple jurisdictions and it is subject to the taxation and royalty laws and regulations of each such jurisdiction.
-These laws and regulations are complicated and subject to change.
-The Company may also be subject to review, audit and assessment in the ordinary course of its operations.
-Changes in taxation and/or royalty laws and regulations or the results of audits and assessments could result in higher taxes and/or royalties being payable, require payment of taxes and/or royalties due from previous years or result in significant penalties on any assessed and unpaid taxes and/or royalties, which could adversely affect the Company's profitability.
+Newcrest seeks to mitigate these risks by monitoring tax policy, legislation and regulations and engaging with relevant authorities.
+Newcrest also participates in tax reform initiatives through industry bodies and supports tax transparency initiatives to highlight Newcrest's fiscal contribution in the various jurisdictions in which it operates.
+Changes in taxation and/or royalty laws and regulations could result in higher taxes and/or royalties being payable, require payment of taxes and/or royalties due from previous years or result in significant penalties on any assessed and unpaid taxes and/or royalties, which could adversely affect Newcrest's profitability.
 Taxes may also adversely affect Newcrest's ability to effectively repatriate earnings and otherwise deploy its assets.